kld-anouar/courses/COMPILATION/COURSES/Chapter-03.md

 | 16   | `E' $`        | `$`              | `E' → ε`      |
 | 17   | `$`           | `$`              | **ACCEPT**    |

 ### 3.6.3 Bottom-Up Parsing

-Bottom-up parsers start from the input and **reduce** it back to the start symbol.
+Bottom-up parsers work in the **opposite direction** of top-down parsers.
+They start from the input tokens and **build upward** to reach the start symbol.

+**Think of it like this:** Imagine building a pyramid.
+You start with the base (input tokens) and stack blocks until you reach the top (start symbol).

 #### Example Grammar
-We use the following grammar and input:
+We will use this grammar throughout our examples:
 ```
 E → E + T | T
 T → id